melezhik/outthentic/README.md

 * `config()` - returns suite configuration hash object.
 See also [suite configuration](#suite-configuration).

-* os() - return a mnemonic ID of operation system where story is executed
+* os() - return a mnemonic ID of operation system where story is executed.

 (*) you need to `from outthentic import *` in Python to import os() function.
 (**) in Bash these functions are represented by variables, e.g. $project_root_dir, $os, so on.

-# Recognized OS list
+# Recognisable OS list

 * centos5
 * centos6